spitfire05/svn-smf-hook/README.md

 **svn-smf-hook** features [Trac](http://trac.edgewall.org/) integration.
 You can enable it by setting TRAC_URL config option to the url of your Trac installation.

-With Trac integration enabled, the revision number, changed files and all ticket references in commit message (for example: "ticket #1234") will be converted into links to their Trac pages.
+With Trac integration enabled, the revision number, changed files and all ticket references in commit message (for example: *ticket #1234*) will be converted into links to their Trac pages.

 ### Note